|By...||You must have...|

 A project or period of engagement with a campus or community-based service organization or group.
 Sustained engagement with one project or organization is preferred and you must demonstrate both engagement with the organization/project and with the issues the organization/project addresses.
 Examples include, but are not limited to, participation in a course (either honors or other course) that has service learning embedded in the curriculum, service programs through the UW's Center for Experiential Learning and Diversity, internships and fellowships with a service and community participation focus, or volunteering at the the UW Medical Center.

 A research job or project in any field (sciences, humanities, social sciences, arts, etcetera).
 This includes working with a faculty member or scholar within the community on research, or implementing a research project of the student's design.
 Research related to your Honors thesis or departmental work is eligible.
 Examples include, but are not limited to, departmental Honors thesis/research participation, opportunities through the Undergraduate Research Program, or independent research conducted with a faculty mentor.

 A project in which you demonstrate vision and then translate that vision into sustained action while collaborating with various partners.
 You must play a guiding role in said project and demonstrate an engagement that clearly illustrates your commitment and collaborative skills.
-Examples include, but are not limited to, participation in Honors 100 as an Honors TA, acting as a FIG leader, active membership on the Honors Student Advisory Panel (HSAP), or serving as a Resident Adviser (RA).
+Examples include, but are not limited to, participation in Honors 100 as an Honors Peer Educator, acting as a FIG leader, active membership on the Honors Student Affairs Panel (HSAP), or serving as a Resident Adviser (RA).